notealoud/bbbdg/src/site/notes/Books Beans Boots/Obsidian/awake.md

 ## 🌿 why Obsidian is keeping me awake at night

-I make no apologies for being almost evangelical about [[Books Beans Boots/Obsidian/obsidian|Obsidian]].
+I make no apologies for being almost evangelical about [[Obsidian|Obsidian]].
 But it has given me a lot of sleepless nights!

 Back in April when I first downloaded Obsidian and set about creating my Digital Garden, I was in awe of the depth and breadth of the app, and the sheer scale of the possibilities it promised.
 I read everything I could find about other people's setups, and watched every YouTube video available.
 The synapses were firing as I joined the dots of Obsidian's potential.